 There are plenty of cars that I can present as evidence for the defense to prove that muscle cars can have 4 doors, so that’s exactly what I’m going to do.

-Surely, the only thing that could possibly stop anyone classing the Cadillac CTS-V as a four door muscle car would be an inherent prejudice against anything with four doors being called a muscle car?
+Surely, the only thing that could possibly stop anyone from classing the Cadillac CTS-V as a four-door muscle car would be an inherent prejudice against anything with four doors being called a muscle car.
 This thing is an absolute beast, and before the exterior styling got toned down a little recently it has to have been one of the most aggressive-looking cars around.